TheGameItself/agentic-workflow/README.md

 The MCP server is inspired by the human brain, with each "lobe" or engine responsible for a specialized cognitive function:

 - **Alignment Engine**: LLM-based preference modeling and feedback learning.
-- **Pattern Recognition Engine**: Neural column simulation for pattern and anomaly detection.
+- **Pattern Recognition Engine**: Neural column simulation with adaptive sensitivity and cross-lobe sensory data sharing.
 - **Simulated Reality Engine**: Entity-relationship-state tracking for world modeling.
 - **Dreaming Engine**: Multi-agent scenario simulation for creative insight and risk assessment.
 - **Mind Map Engine**: Graph-based conceptual association and knowledge mapping.